thosakwe/backus/README.md

 # backus
 Generates parsers in Dart from EBNF grammars.
-Currently only supports LL(1) grammars.
+Currently only supports LL(1) grammÏars, and only generates recursive descent parsers.

 # Goals
 * Generate recursive descent parsers